LandRegistry/govuk-frontend-flask/README.md

 Please refer to the specific packages documentation for more details.

-### Asset management

-Custom CSS and JavaScript files are merged and minified using [Flask Assets](https://flask-assets.readthedocs.io/en/latest/) and [Webassets](https://webassets.readthedocs.io/en/latest/).
-This takes all `*.css` files in `app/static/src/css` and all `*.js` files in `app/static/src/js` and outputs a single minified file to both `app/static/dist/css` and `app/static/dist/js` respectively.

-CSS is [minified](<https://en.wikipedia.org/wiki/Minification_(programming)>) using [CSSMin](https://github.com/zacharyvoase/cssmin) and JavaScript is minified using [JSMin](https://github.com/tikitu/jsmin/).
-This removes all whitespace characters, comments and line breaks to reduce the size of the source code, making its transmission over a network more efficient.

-### Cache busting

-Merged and minified assets are browser cache busted on update by modifying the filename with their MD5 hash using [Flask Assets](https://flask-assets.readthedocs.io/en/latest/) and [Webassets](https://webassets.readthedocs.io/en/latest/).
-The MD5 hash is appended to the file name, for example `custom-d41d8cd9.css` instead of a query string, to support certain older browsers and proxies that ignore the querystring in their caching behaviour.

 ### Forms generation and validation

 Uses [Flask WTF](https://flask-wtf.readthedocs.io/en/stable/) and [WTForms](https://wtforms.readthedocs.io) to define and validate forms.
 Forms are rendered in your template using regular Jinja syntax.